JonathanQuishpe/Mercately/backend/README.md

 ### Database

-Copya db-example as db.ph and edit the file `config/db.php` with real data, for example:
+Copya db-example as db.php and edit the file `config/db.php` with real data, for example:

 ```php
 return [